Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 :::{tab-item} Shared test input

 For advanced cases, you may need to define some test inputs that are shared between different tests inside your suite.
-In this case, you should use the `SuiteInput` object that takes the parameter as:
+In this case, you should use the `SuiteInput` whose parameter are:
-* the name of the test input (a string)
+* The name of the test input (a string)
-* the type of the test input (`Model`, `Dataset`, `SlicingFunction`, `TransformationFunction` or any other primitive.
+* The type of the test input (`Model`, `Dataset`, `SlicingFunction`, `TransformationFunction` or any other primitive.

 In the example below, the data slice `female` is shared between two performance tests: